 'One of the delights of Tooth and Veil . . . is that those much-maligned heroines of dental health have at last had a chance to tell their side of the story' JIM SULLIVAN, OTAGO DAILY TIMES When the asked him for a reference for her obstail more training application, he refused.
 Just self them you don't drink or smale and they'll have to take you, he said: Neotrebelos, she was confident her dental experience would go the in.
 As to interview I was so cook you they said.
 Took we only for foot two; I stood up were straight and said it was a good athore, a mutualtr intial grid and very fit.
-Teachers College closed for several years during the degrees simil.
-At the hosted we had begs breakfast and dimense which towns or the gift storested and moved arreand field reglate because they live en spells.
-But to me it was great to have two sell meakfast it was but not no unvive, though, for those like ther who do in receive chequive from home.
-The grimness of those years sayed with the "Deadful lighting, dirty like closekrons with \$bo people on an well of proceeded round a scall table with wet count, trying to set Wee-like and jum which was all we could afford.
-We used to mea sagar from the hoste dand makes our comy just the same part from the hoste dand makes our comy just the same part from the hoste dand makes our comy just the same part from the hoste dand makes our comy just the same part from the hoste dand makes our comy just the same part from the hoste dand makes our comy just the same part from the hoste dand makes our comy just the same part from the hoste dand makes our comy just the same part from the hoste dand makes our comy just the same part from the hoste dand makes our comy just the same part from the hoste dand makes our comy just the same part from the hoste dand makes our comy just the same part from the hoste dand makes our comy just the same part from the hoste dand makes our comy just the same part from the hoste dand makes our comy just the same part from the hoste dand make our comy just the same part from the hoste dand make our comy just the same part from the hoste dand makes our comy just the same part from the hoste dand make our comy just the same part from the hoste dand make our comy just the same part from the hoste dand make our comy just the same part from the hoste dand make our comy just the same part from the hoste dand make our comy just the same part from the hoste dand makes our comy just the same part from the hoste dand make our comy just the same part from the hoste dand make our comy just the same part from the hoste dand make our comy just the same part fro have a line penny double baseder loc cream engs of any we looked at each other wangu satisfaction."
+Teachers College closed for several years during the dispressions!
+As the bonds we had bug breakts and disness which been of the gifts severed and moved are and find right and the control of the gift several and moved are and find right and the control find the find right because they live en spells.
+But to me it was great to have towned instalt it was had not no curvely, though, for those likes the wide do the receive chequive from home.
+The grimness of those years supposed with the "Deadful lighting, dirty in the closektown with box people on an well of proceeded must ale stall that with wet count, trying to set Wee-like and jum which was all we could afford.
+We used to mea agapt from the hose dand makes our compared. have a line penny double baseder loc cream engs of any we looked at each other wangu satisfaction."
 Many girls had led shebered lives and were dangerously naive about sex.
 "There was one gift who got wery rainy with not and move that bables came out of the bely bottom.
 She was 32.
 Yealth had been tool by he brotherds about the aby treed anything, he was to ship his, how.
 We didn't know anything about bit control so if the temperation was there I just kept my legs crossed.
-I thought about 56, by, more care and my pension and kwarst relige to googstories that.
-Lace many trainers, Scan two up anothing, it was the tuning to our you were we possibilities of the proposition of the proposi he new government promised social security from cradie to grave, and within two recises of being locted in was making plants to expand the School Demal Service.
+I thought about 56, by, more care and my pension and known froger to peopretise that of the control so if the control so is the control so if the control so is the c Lace many trainers, Scan two up anothing, it was the tuning to our you were we possibilities of the provision of the way.
+Previous drafts of nurses had feared for their jobs because of the onstant criticisms, opposition from dentists and government cuthecks, but the best of the provision of th he new government promised social security from cradie to grave, and within two recises of being locted in was making plants to expand the School Demal Service.
 It runted dental services available to all primary school children within five years.
 In a 1938 Labour Parry film replace with ole-fashioned boosterism, the narrator enthused: Tan of the teeth is the first thing in bealth!
 The Labour government has extended TOOTH AND